Eating Local in Nova Scotia

 Of course, many people visit Nova Scotia for its world-renowned seafood.
-Depending on the season, you can watch fishing boats head out in the early morning and return later in the day to unload catches of lobster, fish, scallops and many other types of seafood.
-The docks are not only the perfect place to seek out the freshest seafood but to also catch a glimpse of the work that goes into bringing that seafood to market.
+Depending on the season, you can watch fishing boats head out in the early morning and return later in the day to unload catches of lobster, crab, scallops and many other types of seafood.
+The wharves are not only the perfect place to seek out the freshest seafood but to also catch a glimpse of the work that goes into bringing that seafood to market.

-Nova Scotia Farmers and Farmers Markets
+Nova Scotia Farmers and Farmers' Markets

-Enjoying this natural bounty is as simple as visiting one of the many restaurants that pride themselves on using local ingredients, where you’ll find delicious foods prepared with the best of the sea and the land.
+Enjoying this natural bounty is as simple as visiting one of the many restaurants that pride themselves on using local ingredients.
+At each of the Taste of Nova Scotia member restaurants you’ll find delicious foods prepared with the best of the sea and the land.

 If you’re looking to prepare an authentic Nova Scotia inspired meal, there are a wide-range of Nova Scotia recipes that will help you make the most of the delicious bounty found here.
 Whether you’re looking for something simple or fancy, you’re bound to find something to love!